Whether by fate, transition, or poor choices – we all struggle with the horrible, hitting rock bottom (i.e. “woes“) in our life.

 1. $$ WOES

 MONEY does not = happiness.
 We all need enough stability to pay the bills (which has been hard for me at times as well), but after that… what’s the big deal?
 Chasing money never made a sad person happy.
 Money is just a symbol for something else we want: freedom, security, or recognition.
+Hitting rock bottom is a mental state, not a monetary one.
 So it’s interesting to take a step back and see what money really means to you.
 What is it you’re really chasing after?

 2. Body WOES